 Another factor you’ll want to consider when choosing an oil is whether it’s a neutral-flavored oil or not.
-Neutral cooking oils will not affect the food’s taste, while others will impart some additional flavor to the food.
+Neutral cooking oils will not affect the food’s taste, while others will impart additional flavor.

-This isn’t necessarily a bad thing, as adding these flavors may enhance the dish your cooking.
+This isn’t necessarily a bad thing, as adding these flavors may enhance the dish you are cooking.
 It just comes down to what your cooking and what your preference is.

 In some foods, you’ll want to impart flavor from the oil into the food.
-When cooking Asian dishes, sesame oil can impart some amazing flavor into the food, and many recipes will call for it specifically.
+When cooking Asian dishes, sesame oil can impart some fantastic flavor, and many recipes will call for it specifically.

-Beef tallow is non-neutral and can also enhance the taste of various dishes.
-If you want the food to stand on its own without the additional flavoring, be sure to select a neutral oil that won’t influence the taste.
+Beef tallow is non-neutral and can also enhance the taste of various dishes if you want the food to stand on its own without the additional flavoring, select a neutral oil that won’t influence the taste.